-Established in 2009, the Upper Murrumbidgee Demonstration Reach (UMDR) is the youngest of the seven in the Basin, but has steadily been gaining momentum in the region (website).
+Established in 2009, the Upper Murrumbidgee Demonstration Reach (UMDR) has steadily been gaining momentum with strong community and multi-partner support.
 Acknowledging that rivers and fish do not recognise linear boundaries, the UMDR was established to span 100 km over two jurisdictions between Bredbo (NSW) and Casuarina Sands (ACT).
-The reach is a collaborative partnership between the ACT Government, South-east Local Land Services (formerly the Murrumbidgee Catchment Management Authority), NSW Department of Primary Industries, Bush Heritage, Australian River Restoration Centre, local communities and the NFS, who are working together to address the multiple threats to native fish in a major upland river system.
+The reach is a collaborative partnership between the ACT Government, South-east Local Land Services (formerly the Murrumbidgee Catchment Management Authority), NSW Department of Primary Industries, Bush Heritage, Australian River Restoration Centre, local communities and the Murray Darling Basin Authority, who are working together to address the multiple threats to native fish in a major upland river system.

 The Upper Murrumbidgee River is a highly modified catchment and there is a history of aquatic and riparian habitat loss due to land use practices.
 In many areas of the catchment, this has lead to a highly degraded river and a significantly altered native fish community.
 Historic clearing of riparian vegetation, invasion by pest plant and fish species, erosion and sedimentation, smothering of in-stream habitat, barriers to fish passage and significant water diversions at Tantangara Dam, have drastically changed hydrology and sediment transport capacity of the reach..